Olivier Levasseur: Discovery in the French archives

+Treasure hunters

+On Réunion Island, the French treasure hunter and picturesque island figure Joseph Tipveau nicknamed Bibique spent part of his life searching for treasure on the west coast of the island, before finally turning his search towards the south of the island, near the Ango ravine.

+On the island of Rodrigues, French 2008 Nobel Prize in Literature J. M. G. Le Clézio's paternal grandfather settled down and spent twenty years digging in a gully.

-In 1947, Englishman Reginald Cruise-Wilkins studied the documents, but the cryptogram was much more difficult to solve than first believed.
+In 1947, Englishman Reginald Cruise-Wilkins studied the documents, but the cryptogram was more difficult to solve than first believed.
 Cruise-Wilkins' early writing indicates that the code may be based on Masonic symbolism.
 Cruise-Wilkins claimed to have discovered a connection with the Zodiac, the Clavicles of Solomon, and the Twelve Labours of Hercules.
 Various tasks, representing the Labours of Hercules, had to be undertaken in strict order.
 The treasure chamber is somewhere underground and must be approached carefully, to avoid being flooded.
 It is protected by the tides, which requires damming to hold them back, and is to be approached from the north.

 Until his death at Réunion, Cruise-Wilkins sought and dug in the island of Mahé.
-In a cave, except for old guns, some coins, and pirate sarcophagi, he did not find anything.
-He died on 3 May 1977 before he broke the last piece of code.
-His son, Seychellois history teacher John, is currently still seeking the treasure, concluding that after using state-of-the-art equipment, he needs "to go back to the old method, [getting] into this guy's mind, [claiming he is] ten down, two to go in his Herculean Labours."
+In a cave, except for old guns, coins, and pirate sarcophagi, he did not find anything.
+He died on 3 May 1977 before being able to find the treasure.
+His son, Seychellois history teacher John Cruise-Wilkins, is currently still seeking the treasure, concluding that after using state-of-the-art equipment, he needs "to go back to the old method, [getting] into this guy's mind, [claiming he is] ten down, two to go in his Herculean Labours."

+More recently, young French researcher Emmanuel Mezino claims to have deciphered the cryptogram and precisely located the treasure, which is believed to be buried somewhere on Réunion Island.
+He says that in 2012 he joined a team of amateur researchers and cracked the cipher written in the Francacan alphabet.
+He claims to have located the treasure, which he recounts in his book ‘Mon trésor à qui saura le prendre’, published in 2014.
+Unfortunately, it is now impossible for us to go any further because we have not obtained the necessary administrative authorisations to dig on the island.
+What's really regrettable is that the site is currently being wildly excavated, and some of the remains and pieces have already disappeared.
+The real place for this treasure is in a museum.

+In November 2023, French chemist Cyrille Lougnon, grandson of Albert Lougnon, historian of Réunion Island, published a book titled Olivier Levasseur dit la Buse, piraterie et contrebande sur la route de Indes au xviiie siècle (Riveneuve).
+He revealed how he had discovered ‘le cairn de La Ravine à Malheur’ on Réunion Island and spoke of a 200 m3 megalithic structure less than 1,000 m from the Crémont road, under which the treasure cache was believed to be hidden.